marcin-gryszkalis/zabbix-simple-web-check/README.md

 It doesn't collect any data.

 Following curl options are set by default:
---insecure - SSL certificates should be verified in separate process --silent
+* --insecure - SSL certificates should be verified in separate process
+* --silent
---max-filesize 10000000 - in case the web application went rogue --retry 12 --retry-delay 15 - retry 12 times with 15s delays between
+* --max-filesize 10000000 - in case the web application went rogue
---retry-connrefused - treat "connection refused" as transient error (to handle web server restarts) --connect-timeout 30
+* --retry-connrefused - treat "connection refused" as transient error (to handle web server restarts)
+* --connect-timeout 30
---max-time 600 - just in case
+* --max-time 600 - just in case

 ## How to install ##
 * Download the simplewebcheck.sh file to your **Zabbix Server**